Legal Services

 Intellectual Property Litigation

-Andrew is an experienced and cost effective litigator.
+Andrew is an experienced and cost-effective litigator.
 He routinely appears in patent, trademark and copyright matters in courts throughout the country.
 His representative litigation experience includes:

 Mr. Aitken represented the plaintiff in a patent infringement matter.
-The case was settled at early stage of the litigation.
+The case was settled at an early stage of the litigation.

 Mr. Aitken serves as local counsel in a patent infringement case.